RiverReports logo

 The Animas is one of Colorado's last free-flowing rivers—no dams controlling flows, no tailwater temperature stability.
 It runs 126 miles from the San Juan Mountains above Silverton through Durango and into New Mexico.
 The fishing section that matters is the 7-mile Gold Medal stretch through Durango, from Lightner Creek to the Rivera Bridge.

 What to expect: Big water.
 In Durango, the Animas runs nearly 100 feet wide with substantial boulders, deep holes, and slick rocks.
 This isn't delicate dry fly water—it's pocket water fishing with weighted nymphs and sculpin patterns.
 The trout average 12-16 inches with fish to 20 inches common.
-The state-record brown came from the Animas.
+The Animas has produced some of the largest browns in the state.

 Gold Medal regulations: Artificial flies and lures only.
 Two fish limit, 16-inch minimum.
 The designation reflects survey data showing the Animas consistently produces quality trout and biomass per mile.